NanoCommons/enmrdf/README.md

 All materials are types (rdf:type) [obo:CHEBI_59999](http://bioportal.bioontology.org/ontologies/ENM/?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FCHEBI_59999&jump_to_nav=true) and have a name (rdfs:label).
-Structure information is linked via the npo:has_part predicate and experimental measurements (physchem, toxicity, eco, application) is linked via the obo:BFO_0000056 predicate.
-A classification of the nanomaterial can be provided with the dcterms:type predicate and an entry from the [eNanoMapper ontology](http://bioportal.bioontology.org/ontologies/ENM/).
+Structure information is linked via the npo:has_part predicate and experimental measurements (physchem, toxicity, eco, application) is linked via the `obo:BFO_0000056` predicate.
+A classification of the nanomaterial can be provided with the `dcterms:type` predicate and an entry from the [eNanoMapper ontology](http://bioportal.bioontology.org/ontologies/ENM/).

-The components:
+#### The chemical composition

+The chemical composition of the nanomaterial is encoded by linking material components to the nanomaterial, as was done in the above nanomaterial description with the `npo:has_part` predicate.
+The components itself all need a unique IRI and are encoded like this:

 ```turtle
 ex:NFYS16-M12_core